guptadivyansh/BoostGSoCProposal/README.md

 **Please tell us a little about your programming interests.
 Please tell us why you are interested in contributing to the Boost C++ Libraries.**

-I've been using several OSS projects in my daily life for several years, and my motivation to contibute to them some day was one of the reasons I joined a Computer Science program in college.
+I've been using several OSS projects in my daily life for several years, and my motivation to contribute to them some day was one of the reasons I joined a Computer Science program in college.
 I believe that I have acquired sufficient proficiency in the last two years that I can start giving back to the OSS community, and since C++ is my forte, Boost C++ Library would be the best place for me to step into the world of OSS.

 **What is your interest in the project you are proposing?**